Avinash-itsme/Whatsapp-Chat-Analyzer/README.md

 # Whatsapp chat sentiment analyzer

 After battling numerous errors, finally completed making Whatsapp Chat Sentiment analyzer, my first data analysis project.
-It is based on SentimentIntensityAnalyzer class from "nltk.sentiment.vader" module.
+It is based on SentimentIntensityAnalyzer class from "nltk.sentiment" module.
 If you ever wonder who is the most positive person in your whatsapp group of let say 200+ or less members then this is what you are looking for.
 Not only posititve user, you can see the following results on overall group & individual as well :

 - Monthly Activity map(Positive, Neutral, Negative)